geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    * - TLS
      - Enables a STARTTLS connection.
 (See the section on :ref:`sec_auth_provider_ldap_secure`.)
    * - Group search base
      - Relative name of the node in the tree to use as the base for LDAP groups.
 Example: ``ou=groups``.
 The root DN specified as port of the *Server URL* is automatically appended.
-Only applicable when the *Use LDAP groups for authorization* parameter is **checked**.
    * - Group user membership search filter
-     - Search pattern for locating the LDAP groups a user belongs to.
-This may contain a placeholder value:
+     - Search pattern for extracting users of a LDAP group a user belongs to.
+This may contain some placeholder values:
-       ``{0}``, the ``uid`` portion of the full DN, for example ``bob``.
+       ``{0}``, the ``username`` of the user, for example ``bob``.
+       ``{1}``, the  full DN of the user, for example ``uid=bob,ou=users``.
+To use this placeholder, the *Filter used to lookup user* needs to be defined, so that the dn of a user can be extracted from its username.
    * - All groups search filter
      - Search pattern for locating the LDAP groups to be mapped to GeoServer roles inside the *Group search base* root node
+   * - Filter used to lookup user.
+     - optional filter used to extract a user dn, to be used together with *Group user membership search filter* when the {1} placeholder is specified.
+This may contain a placeholder value:
+       ``{0}``, the ``username`` of the user, for example ``bob``.

    * - Authenticate to extract roles
-     - When checked all LDAP searches will be done in authenticated mode, using the credentials given with the following options
+     - When checked all LDAP searches will be done in authenticated mode, using the credentials given with the *Username* and *Password* options
    * - Username
      - Username to use when connecting to the LDAP server.
 Only applicable when the *Authenticate to extract roles* parameter is **checked**.
    * - Password